FHA vs Conventional Loans:

 Does FHA or conventional have higher loan limits?

 Conventional conforming loan limits are generally higher than FHA limits in most areas.
-For 2025, the conventional baseline is $806,500 while the FHA floor is $524,225 .
-In high-cost areas, both programs reach $1,209,750.
-Borrowers needing loan amounts between the FHA limit and the conforming limit must use conventional financing.
+For 2026, FHFA set the conventional conforming baseline at $832,750 , with a high-cost ceiling of $1,249,125 for single-unit properties.
+The FHA floor and ceiling are derived from these conforming limits as established by HUD Borrowers needing loan amounts between the FHA limit and the conforming limit must use conventional financing.

 Can I use FHA for an investment property?